My Journey with the ZSA Voyager and Colemak DH

 Alice vs Split Keyboard

-There are several risk factors with traditional keyboards or when using a mouse:
+There are several fancy sounding risk factors with traditional keyboards or when using a mouse, such as:

-I won't dive much into each but I feel like Alice (or Arisu) keyboards only address ulnar deviation, but a split keyboard that allows tenting can help you reduce forearm pronation.
-Any low profile keyboard helps with wrist extension but it takes some effort with tenting.
+Alice (or Arisu) keyboards only address ulnar deviation, but a split keyboard that allows tenting can help you reduce forearm pronation and open your shoulders and chest.
+Any low-profile keyboard helps with wrist extension but it takes some effort with tenting.

 Ergonomic Challenges and Was it Worth it?

-I think with the Voyager (or similar) keyboard the challenge is to learn to use the thumb clusters comfortably as they will suit differently to various palm sizes.
+With the Voyager (or similar) keyboard there is also the challenge of learning to use the thumb clusters comfortably as they will suit differently to various palm sizes.
 Also if you were doing amazing finger stretches on QWERTY for a while maybe you are used to using your pinkies but not your thumbs as much.
 In general if you are ok with tweaking your layout you will find something that works for you.